 Communication | Potentially challenging due to significant time zone differences and language barriers | Easier communication; smaller time zone differences and often shared languages | Easiest communication with same language and cultural understanding, facilitating clearer and quicker interactions |

-Cost Structure | Generally lower costs due to economic disparities between countries | Cost-effective but generally higher than offshore outsourcing | Most expensive, reflecting domestic market rates but involves less overhead related to distance management |
+Cost | Generally lower costs due to economic disparities between countries | Cost-effective but generally higher than offshore outsourcing | Most expensive, reflecting domestic market rates but involves less overhead related to distance management |

-Project Complexity | Suitable for projects where complex, less frequent updates are manageable | Ideal for projects requiring regular updates and coordination | Best for highly complex projects demanding continuous oversight and integration |
+Project Suitability | Suitable for projects where complex, less frequent updates are manageable | Ideal for projects requiring regular updates and coordination | Best for highly complex projects demanding continuous oversight and integration |

-Risk Distribution | Higher risk due to distance, political climate, and legal differences | Reduced risk as proximity allows better response to changes and issues | Lowest risk, benefiting from local legal protections and straightforward logistics |
+Risk | Higher risk due to distance, political climate, and legal differences | Reduced risk as proximity allows better response to changes and issues | Lowest risk, benefiting from local legal protections and straightforward logistics |

 Understanding these differences is crucial for businesses to choose the most suitable outsourcing strategy based on their specific needs, such as project requirements, communication preferences, and budget considerations.

-Time and Materials Model is also known as Offshore Development Centre (ODC).
+The Time and Materials Model is also known as Offshore Development Centre (ODC).
 ODC is one model of IT Outsourcing where your company aims to build or hire a remote team in a different country, working under your direction, which helps reduce costs and allows your main office to concentrate on core business functions.
 It's like setting up a branch of your office in another country, where you can find professionals who are as skilled as the inland at a cheaper price.

 On the other hand, within a fixed-price contract, also known as a project-based contract, the model focuses on outsourcing all efforts to an entire team.
-The team ranges from – project managers to developers (mobile developers, UI/UX designers, frontend and backend developers, testers, manual QA, etc.), all of whom can work on project from scratch.
+The team ranges from project managers to developers (mobile developers, UI/UX designers, frontend and backend developers, testers, manual QA, etc.), all of whom can work on the project from scratch.
+Post-client communications and a thorough understanding of the vision and direction of the project, they start to scope the details of the work and the project's timeline.
+These projects use offshore agile development services, breaking the larger project into smaller goals.
+Each of these sections lasts two weeks, which is called a sprint.

 The cost will also increase with any increase in the scope or timeline.
-These risks are why it’s necessary to clarify the project requirements before the development phase.
+These risks are why it's necessary to clarify the project requirements before the development phase.
 The time and budget estimation for the project must be proper.
+Here is the comparison table between these 2 models:

-Aspect | Fixed-price Model | Time and Materials Model |
+Aspect | Fixed-Price | Time and Materials |

-Control | High control over budget but lower control over modifications | Lower control over budget but higher control over changes |
+Budget Control | High control over budget but lower control over modifications | Lower control over budget but higher control over changes |

 Flexibility | Low; changes require contract modifications, often at extra cost | High; allows for adapting scope and adjusting requirements |